aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-support.md

 Transform an unencrypted QueryInput object for searchable encryption.

+If the query does not use any beacon names either directly in the KeyConditionExpression or FilterExpression or indirectly through the ExpressionAttributeNames mapping the function MUST return an not attempt to obtain beacon key materials.

 [Beacon Key Materials](../searchable-encryption/search-config.md#beacon-key-materials)
 MUST be obtained from [Get beacon key for query](../searchable-encryption/search-config.md#get-beacon-key-for-query).